 Both primary and secondary CNS lymphomas are uncommon.
 Standard treatment may include chemotherapy that includes intrathecal methotrexate, corticosteroid drugs and/or radiation therapy.
 Immunotherapy and high-dose chemotherapy with stem cell transplantation are being studied in clinical trials.
 Read more>>

 For some patients, DLBCL may be the initial diagnosis.
-For other patients, an indolent lymphomas such as small lymphocytic lymphoma or follicular lymphoma transform and become DLBCL.
-Treatments include
+For other patients, an indolent lymphoma such as small lymphocytic lymphoma or follicular lymphoma transform and become DLBCL.

 - R-CHOP (rituximab [Rituxan®], cyclophosphamide [Cytoxan®], doxorubicin [hydroxydoxorubicin], Oncovin® [vincristine] and prednisone).